History of the Jews in the United States: 19th century

 Following traditional religious and cultural teachings about improving the lot of their brethren, Jewish residents in the United States began to organize their communities in the early 19th century.
 Early examples include a Jewish orphanage set up in Charleston, South Carolina in 1801, and the first Jewish school, Polonies Talmud Torah, established in New York in 1806.
 In 1843, the first national secular Jewish organization in the United States, the B'nai B'rith was established.

 Jewish Texans have been a part of Texas History since the first European explorers arrived in the 16th century.
 Spanish Texas did not welcome easily identifiable Jews, but they came in any case.
 Jao de la Porta was with Jean Laffite at Galveston, Texas in 1816, and Maurice Henry was in Velasco in the late 1820s.
 Jews fought in the armies of the Texas Revolution of 1836, some with Fannin at Goliad, others at San Jacinto.
 Dr. Albert Levy became a surgeon to revolutionary Texan forces in 1835, participated in the capture of Béxar, and joined the Texas Navy the next year.

 By 1840, Jews constituted a tiny, but nonetheless stable, middle-class minority of about 15,000 out of the 17 million Americans counted by the U.S. Census.
+Niles' National Register reported in April 1843 that the Jewish population in the United States numbered 60,000 and few synagogues, numbering six in New York, three in Cleveland, two in Philadelphia, one in Baltimore, one in Newport, Rhode Island, and a handful of others.
 Jews intermarried rather freely with non-Jews, continuing a trend that had begun at least a century earlier.
-However, as immigration increased the Jewish population to 50,000 by 1848, negative stereotypes of Jews in newspapers, literature, drama, art and popular culture grew more commonplace, and physical attacks became more frequent.
+As immigration increased with European political instability and the Revolutions of 1848, negative stereotypes of Jews in newspapers, literature, drama, art, and popular culture grew more commonplace, and physical attacks more frequent.

 During the 19th century, (especially the 1840s and 1850s), Jewish immigration was primarily of Ashkenazi Jews from Germany, bringing a liberal, educated population that had experience with the Haskalah, or Jewish Enlightenment.
-It was in the United States during the 19th century that two of the major branches of Judaism were established by these German immigrants: Reform Judaism (out of German Reform Judaism) and Conservative Judaism, in reaction to the perceived liberalness of Reform Judaism.
+It was in the United States during the 19th century that two of the major branches of Judaism were established by these German immigrants: first Reform Judaism out of German Reform Judaism, and towards Conservative Judaism as a subsequent reaction to the perceived liberalness of Reform Judaism.